 When Storage Is Part of a Move

-You can even split your stuff into multiple containers: one to go into storage while you replace the old carpeting with new floors, one to go to your daughter’s home with all that stuff she left at your old house, and another with essential items that you need to have delivered immediately.
+You can even split your stuff into multiple containers: One to go into storage while you replace the old carpeting with new floors, one to go to your daughter’s home with all that stuff she left at your old house, and another with essential items that you need to have delivered immediately.

 If you have homeowners or renters insurance, this may meet the requirement.
 However, you may want to purchase more coverage based on the value of your belongings.
-Storage companies offer multiple insurance options.
+Storage companies offer multiple coverage options.
 See PODS Contents Protection Coverage options here.

 Climate Control